Want to help our special native animals? Check out these simple tips that you can do today.

 - To donate time or money to an animal rescue organisation near you, type your postcode into the home page of DoSomethingNearYou and select ‘Animal Welfare’.

-- When driving in burnt-out areas, watch out for wildlife.
+- When driving, watch out for wildlife.
 Animals are being run over foraging for food.

-- If you have domestic cats and dogs, keep them indoors and away from animals fleeing bushfires, especially at night.
+- If you have domestic cats and dogs, keep them indoors and away from animals, especially at night.

 - Use climbable fencing or attach poles on either side of your fences to help animals travelling through your yard.